openSUSE/snapper/README.md

 ### Releasing

-- Before releasing the Snapper package ensure that the changes made to the package are mentioned in the `package/snapper.changes` file.
+- Before releasing the Snapper package ensure that the changes made to the package are mentioned in the `package/snapper.changes` file, update also the `debian/debian.changelog` file.

 - Make sure the units tests still passes ([see above](#running-tests)).